Rental Car Insurance: Do You Really Need It? Complete Guide 2026

 Effective Strategies to Decline Confidently

-3. Use Confident, Clear Language Effective phrases to use:
+3. Use Clear Language — Effective phrases:

 • "I have primary coverage through my credit card."